 How it will work via live video-link

 As mentioned above, the workshop includes a significant experiential learning component as well as didactic presentation.
-Most of the experiential learning component of the workshop will be preserved.
 Live video-link will allow active engagement and participation, including interaction between you, the trainer and other participants.
-Just as in the face to face workshop, you will be invited to engage in activities by yourself and this will be followed by reflection and discussion to explore the learning.
+Just as in the face to face delivery of this workshop, you will be invited to engage in activities by yourself and this will be followed by reflection and discussion to explore the learning.
 There will also be opportunities to apply research, theoretical models and activities to your cases.
 The number of participants is limited in order to facilitate discussion and to individualise learning.
 We may use virtual breakout rooms for some activities in pairs.

 A confirmation e-mail will be sent to you with instructions and a link to join the workshop.